fantasyland/fantasy-eithers/README.md

 ## General

-The option type encodes the presence and absence of a value.
-The `Some` constructor represents a value and `None` represents the absence.
+The either type encodes two possible result types.
+The `Left` constructor wraps one of those types (typically an error value) and `Right` wraps another (usually a success).

 ## Testing